Measures of complexity and entanglement in fermionic many-body systems: Properties of the canonical wave functions

 One can introduce the time-reversal canonical orbitals~\cite{Bohr:1969}, not necessarily identical to those defined in Eq.~\eqref{eq:kbar},

 where $\sigma_y$ is the Pauli matrix.

-We will first illustrate the properties of the canonical wave-functions with some generic numerical results obtained for a 1-dimensional example, which retains all the qualitative features of a 3-dimensional system.
+We will first illustrate the properties of the canonical wave functions with some generic numerical results obtained for a 1-dimensional example, which retains all the qualitative features of a 3-dimensional system.
 For the sake of simplicity we have chosen a 1-dimensional system with potential and pairing fields

 where we will use the notation for the spatial coordinate $-\infty< x< \infty$, $V_0 = -50$ MeV, $\Delta_0= 3$ MeV, $R=r_0A^{1/3}= 14.9$ fm, $a=0.5$ fm, and $\mu = -5$ MeV.
-(We avoid using a Woods-Saxon potential well in order not to generate singularities of the derivatives of the wave-functions at the origin, which would lead to unphysical long momentum tails of the wave-functions.)
+(We avoid using a Woods-Saxon potential well in order not to generate singularities of the derivatives of the wave functions at the origin, which would lead to unphysical long momentum tails of the wave functions.)
 We solved the non-self-consistent SLDA or HFB equations for the qpwfs~\cite{Bulgac:2007,Bulgac:2020}, using the Discrete Variable Representation (DVR) method~\cite{Bulgac:2013}

 in a box of size $L=80$ fm and with four different lattice constants $dx =1, 0.5, 0.25, 0.125$ fm, where

 and $m$ is the nucleon mass, in the absence of spin-orbit interaction.
 Eq.~\eqref{eq:tdslda} are for the components ${\textrm u}_k(x)$ with spin-up and ${\textrm v}_k(x)$ with spin-down.
 The equations for the components ${\textrm u}_k(x)$ with spin-down and ${\textrm v}_k(x)$ with spin-up are obtained from these equations by changing the sign of the pairing field $\Delta(x)$ only~\cite{Bulgac:2007,Bulgac:2020}.
 The SLDA equations for cold fermionic gases and nuclei have the same structure in this case.
 It is straightforward to extend this type of analysis to more complicated geometries, for example the pasta phase in neutron star crusts, or the superconductor-normal metal-superconductor (SNS) junctions in condensed matter physics.
 The case discussed here is equivalent to a NSN junction.
 This analysis equally applies to infinite periodic systems.